matthewjmiller/mattmiller/CV.md

 ## Local Presentations

+"AI-Resistant Assignments and Teaching Writing as a Living Act," Ozarks Area Writing Symposium, College of the Ozarks, 8 March 2024.

 "Lively Words," College of the Ozarks micro-convocation, 21 September 2023.

 Panelist, "Faithful Use of Artificial Intelligence," Faculty Workshops, College of the Ozarks, August 2023.